rackerlabs/genestack/docs/magnum-kubernetes-cluster-setup-guide.md

 ## Create an external network (optional)

 To create a Magnum cluster, you need an external network.
-If there are no external networks, create one with an appropriate provider based on your cloud provider support for your case: Below is the example command:
+If there are no external networks, create one with an appropriate provider based on your usecase.
+Here is an example command:

 ``` shell
 openstack network create public --provider-network-type vlan --external --project service